Canon 5D Mark III versus Nikon D610

 The D610 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Canon 5D Mark III?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark III: